Why subscribe to Mel Pine’s blog?

 Blogging requires absolute honesty.

-Impermanence applies to blogging as it does to all other constructed things.
+Impermanence applies to blogging as it does to all other conditioned things.
 My beliefs will change over time.
 But I won’t revise what I wrote before unless it’s essential to do so, and when I do, I’ll add a note indicating the change.

 For now, the posts will come on no set schedule, but you can expect at least one weekly when I’m not on a retreat or otherwise unable to write.